ajuna-network/Ajuna/pallets/ajuna-affiliate/README.md

 This pallet is used to link specific calls from other pallets to an affiliate program in which one account can refer others.
-This referral then helps the referrer by receiving a part of the fees that would go to the treasury, thereby scientizing people to invite other people.
+This referral then helps the referrer by receiving a part of the fees that would go to the treasury, thereby incentivizing people to invite other people.